The Craft

 Keep It Right

-Store on the counter in the bag we provide — it’s designed to let the bread breathe without drying out.
+Store on the counter in the bag we provide.
+It’s designed to let the bread breathe without drying out.

 Freeze it if you won’t finish it in 3–4 days.
 Slice before freezing so you can pull out exactly what you need.
 Toast straight from frozen.